aaronbloomfield/ccc/hws/metamask/index.md

 - "Invalid sender" error when you are submitting a transaction: while there are lots of things that could cause this, you will want to check that your chain ID is set correctly.
 Click on the MetaMask fox icon (<img src="metamask-fox.svg" style="max-height:20px;vertical-align:middle">), then the circular account icon in the top right (<img src="metamask-account-icon.webp" style="max-height:20px;vertical-align:middle">, although your may look different), then Settings, then Networks, then click on the "localhost:8545" network.
 Make sure the chain ID is set correctly; it's on the Collab landing page, if you forget what it is.
 It should be set using it's base-10 value.

+### Grading

+The grades on this are going to be rather binary -- if it works, then full (or close to full) credit.
+If it doesn't work, then very little or no credit.
+In particular, there will be very little partial credit awarded on this assignment.

 ### Submission